 Our Strategies Codes Pages We will attract new business and investment SE1.1 74 We will encourage economic growth and diversity SE1.1, SE1.2 74 • We will facilitate and provide infrastructure and land to support residential, rural and economic growth.
 SE1.2, BE1.1, BE1.2, B2.2, BE2.3, BE2.4, BE 3.2 74, 87, 88-91 92, 93-94, 102 • We will develop into a smart city that embraces technology, innovation and entrepreneurship to support business success and improve livability.
 SE1.1, SE1.4, GL1.4 74, 75, 128-129 We will plan and work in partnership with residents of new and emerging suburbs and towns to connect and evolve their own distinct neighbourhood spirit and character.
 We will ensure new and emerging suburbs have high walk-ability, cycling infrastructure and green spaces.
 We will plan new and emerging suburbs which are environmentally sustainable.
-CC1.3, BE3.1, BE3.2 60, 102, 103 SE2 To explore and discover the richness in our society through the pursuit of educational, creative and cultural opportunities to diversion our economy, skills base and employment opportunities.
-Our Strategies Codes Pages We will celebrate the cultural diversity and rich heritage of the Lithgow LGA.
-CC1.2, SE4.2, SE3.3, NE2.4 59, 81, 79, 119 • We will work with local creatives and tourism partners to develop a strong tourism industry that maximizes benefit from visitors to the Lithgow LGA.
-5 SE2.1, SE3.2, SE3.3 75, 78, 79
+SE2 To explore and discover the richness in our society through the pursuit of educational, creative our economy, skills base and employment opportunities.
+60, 102, 103 ies to diversify Our Strategies Codes Pages We will celebrate the cultural diversity and rich heritage of the Lithgow LGA.
+CC1.2, SE4.2, SE3.3, NE2.4 59, 81, 79, 119 • We will work with local creatives and tourism partners to develop a strong tourism industry that maximizes benefits from visitors to the Lithgow LGA.
+SE2.1, SE3.2, SE3.3 75, 78, 79 We will embrace new technologies, creativity and innovation to grow a network of vibrant, mixed use centres &amp; services.
+SE1.4, SE3.2, 75, 78

-- We will embrace new technologies, creativity and innovation to grow a network of vibrant, mixed use centres & SE1.4, SE3.2, 75, 78 services. - Local job opportunities will be enhanced through employer and service provider partnerships focused on the SE1.1 74 development of a local workforce with the skills required by local industry.
+Local job opportunities will be enhanced through employer and service provider partnerships focused on the SE1.1 74 development of a local workforce with the skills required by local industry.